caksoylar/keymap-drawer/README.md

 ### Tweaking the produced keymap representation

 While the parsing step aims to create a decent starting point, you will likely want to make certain tweaks to the produced keymap representation.
-Please refer to [the next section on the keymap schema](#keymap-yaml-specification) while making changes:
+Please refer to [the keymap schema specification](KEYMAP_SPEC.md) while making changes:

 0. (If starting from a QMK keymap) Add combo definitions using key position indices.
 1. Tweak the display form of parsed keys, e.g, replacing `&bootloader` with `BOOT`.
 (See [the customization section](#customization) to modify parser's behavior.)